 Thermal valve operation....

 If fuel rail temperature meets or exceeds 70 degrees C (156 degrees F), then the thermal vacuum switch is activated.
 Activation of the thermal vacuum switch, closes the air port within the thermal valve, shutting off vacuum to the FPR (fuel pressure regulator).
-An additional +/- 2 psi is imposed on the FPR, which creates aditional fuel pressure and additional fuel flow thru the FPR, and into the fuel rail.
-The added fuel pressure forces fuel vapor out of the fuel rail, and the fuel pump now supplies liquid fuel to the rail.
+The resulting lack of vacuum on the regulator diaphram causes the diaphram and the molded seat thereon to move closer to the return fuel line port on the other side of the regulator diaphram.
+This reduces fuel flow to the fuel return line, which increases fuel pressure within the fuel rail and the injectors.
+The added fuel pressure forces fuel vapor out of the fuel rail and the injectors and the fuel pump now supplies liquid fuel to the rail.

-When fuel rail temperature falls below the 70 degree C (156 degree F), the port within the vacuum switch opens, and intake manifold vacuum is restored to the FPR, and fuel vapor has been purged from the fuel rail.
+When fuel rail temperature falls below the 70 degree C (156 degree F), the port within the vacuum switch opens, and intake manifold vacuum is restored to the FPR.

 There is also a square cap that fits over the plastic body portion of thermal switch.
 Removable with a very thin blade screwdriver.
 Gently pry the cover (cap) up from the bottom side of the cap, with your thin blade, releasing the locking tabs located on both sides of the cap.
 Inside is a small square cavity, wherein was once a tiny piece of foam rubber. ..most likely long ago deteriorated.
 Remove the old foam, and leave the square cavity vacant...if you don't perform annual service.
 If you are one who keeps a maintenance list, install a piece of cotton, and check/replace the cotton annually.
 Be sure the vacuum ports, as well as the vacuum hose, are not clogged with deteriorated foam bits.
 Blow the ports out with compressed air, or perhaps a paper clip.